PlanTL-GOB-ES/SciELO-Spain-Crawler/README.md

 ## Usage

-To execute the crawler use the following command:
+To execute the crawler from the `exec`directory, use the following command:

 <pre>java -jar Scielo-Spain-Crawler.jar OUTPUT_DIRECTORY [JOURNAL_ISSN]</pre>